Esri/feedback-js-api-next/README.md

 To read all about the current version of the JavaScript API at https://developers.arcgis.com/javascript/.

-To read about new functionality, widgets, bug fixes and any breaking changes in the `next` version of the API, see [CHANGELOG.md](CHANGELOG.md).
+Read the [CHANGELOG.md](CHANGELOG.md) to find about new functionality, bug fixes and any breaking changes in the `next` version.

 ## Instructions